 Did you know the biggest sponsor of scholarships and grants is actually the federal government?
 Or that they offer student loans with adaptable repayment plans?
 In fact, utilizing the government’s student aid is one of the best ways to help pay for college!
 Their student aid programs include grants, work-study funds, and student loans.

-But who can qualify for these forms of aid?
+But who qualifies for these forms of financial aid?
 Are their restrictions?
 Take a look below at the qualifications!

 - Demonstrate financial need

 - Be a US citizen or eligible non-citizen